Removing Blood Stains

 3. Treat your garment or fabric gently.
 Let the cleaning solution go to work on the stain.
 Harsh treatment will only damage the fabric and won’t help to remove the blood stain at all.

-Removing OLD and NEW Blood Stains from Regular Fabric
+Removing Blood Stains – Old and New – from Regular Fabric

 Turn the garment inside out before working on it.
 Never try to remove a stain any other way.
 The object is to get the blood out of the fabric, not to force it deeper into the garment.